-Supervise, coordinate, or schedule the activities of construction or extraction workers.
+Supervising, coordinating, or scheduling the activities of construction or extraction workers

-Inspect work progress, equipment, or construction sites to verify safety or to ensure that specifications are met.
+Inspecting work progress, equipment, or construction sites to verify safety or to ensure that specifications are met

-Locate, measure, and mark site locations or placement of structures or equipment, using measuring and marking equipment.
+Locating, measuring, and marking site locations or placement of structures or equipment, using measuring and marking equipment.

 Coordinating work activities with other construction project activities.